Mission Statement:

 • Give visitors complimentary vegetable/herb seeds to encourage them to offset their emissions

 • Discourage the use of electronic devices on the campsite to enable more family interaction.
-The campsite is a limited electronic zone where wifi is only available at reception to adults seeking information in addition to work emails.
+The campsite is a limited electronic zone where wifi is only available at reception to adults seeking information in addition to emails.

 Transport

-Travelling to the west of Ireland is never an easy issue to address especially travelling to a campsite, as most visitors have to bring a lot of provisions (i.e. tents, sleeping bags, supplies etc.).
+Travelling to the west of Ireland is never an easy issue to address especially travelling to a campsite, as most visitors have to bring a lot of items (i.e. tents, sleeping bags, supplies etc.).
 Bearing this in mind, we have developed an ecotourism product that makes it easy for campers to camp without motorized transportation in the following ways:

 • Offering packages with the use of bikes to explore the countryside and get supplies if needed from the local shops